Blog

 Active from: Expected 2026

-While outcomes are not yet confirmed, commentators and industry groups expect the review may result in changes to core employment standards, following the launch of the inquiry in November 2025 – the first comprehensive review of the National Employment Standards (NES) since the Fair Work Act 2009 was first introduced.
+While outcomes are still pending, commentators and industry groups expect the review may result in changes to core employment standards, following the launch of the inquiry in November 2025 – the first comprehensive review of the National Employment Standards (NES) since the Fair Work Act 2009 was first introduced.

 This could result in drastic legislative changes – such as increasing annual leave entitlements and capping maximum weekly hours – with potential considerations to address the removal of small business exemptions, AI-driven job losses, and even higher redundancy payouts.